ZichenHuang000/DiabetesPrediction_MachineLearning/README.md

 # DiabetesPrediction_MachineLearning
-Final Project by John Zhou and Zichen Huang from QTM 347 Machine Learning I
+This Project is done by John Zhou and Zichen Huang from QTM 347 Machine Learning I, aiming at selecting predictive models for diabetes prediction among different age groups.